 Major modern American ideologies.
-Liberalism, conservatism, democratic socialism, anarchism, liberation theology, fascism, and gender and ethnic politics.
+Anarchism, conservatism, democratic liberalism, fascism, gender and ethnic, liberation theology, and socialism politics.
 Christian interfaces with various political theories.

 Examines the historical and contemporary relationship between religion and politics in the United States.
 Divisions and political affiliations of various religious communities are considered alongside discussion of secularism, pluralism, and civil religion in America.

-Prerequisites: GES130 or GES244 (may be taken concurrently).
-Offered: Interim.
+Prerequisites: [GES 130; GES 160] or GES 244 (may be taken concurrently).
+Offered: Occasionally.
 Special Notes: Carries cross-credit in religious studies.

 Theory and process of modernization, with special emphasis on the Anglo-American historical experience; examinations of U.S. efforts to promote democracy internationally in Europe, Asia, and the Middle East since World War II.

 Prerequisites: GES 130; GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
 Offered: Interim.
 Special Notes: Carries cross-credit in history.

-Examines the role of political parties and elections in democratic political systems with a particular focus on the electoral process, political parties, voting behavior, and citizen participation.
-Begins with the American case as the first large-scale democratic system and uses that case as a basis for comparison in examining a number of other different electoral systems from both the developed and developing worlds.
+Examines the role of political parties and elections in democratic political systems, focusing on the electoral process, political parties, and citizen participation.
+Uses the American case as the first large-scale democratic system to examine a number of other electoral systems from the developed and developing worlds.

 The Cold War as an event in international history, studied from the perspective of the United States, the Soviet Union, China, Europe, and the Third World.
 Introduces students to ongoing historical debates and to the sources historians use in those debates (including declassified documents available online).

-Prerequisites: [GES130; Contemporary Western Life and Thought (L) course; World Cultures (U) course] or [GES246; World Cultures (U) course].
-Offered: Spring, odd # years.
+Prerequisites: [GES 130; GES 160; Contemporary Western Life and Thought (L) course; World Cultures (U) course] or [GES 244; World Cultures (U) course].
+Offered: Fall, even # years.
 Special Notes: Carries cross-credit in history.

 How public policy is put into effect through the administrative agencies of government and the problems in management of such agencies and their relations with the public.

 Prerequisites: Sophomore standing.
-POS100 recommended.
 Offered: Spring.
 Special Notes: Carries cross-credit in business.
 POS 100 is a recommended prerequisite.

 Prerequisites: Sophomore standing with consent of instructor.
-POS100 or POS202U recommended.
 Offered: Fall, even # years.
 Special Notes: POS 100 and POS 202U are recommended prerequisites.

 Examination of the processes, institutions, relationships, and dynamic trends in the international system.
 Attention is given to the creation or maintenance of international economic systems and international organizations as they address emerging or enduring problems of world politics.
-Key international institutions, such as the World Trade Organization or the United Nations, are used as case studies.
+Key international institutions.

-Analysis of terror and terrorism, both historically and contemporarily, through study of the political psychology of terrorists and terrorist groups, the tactics of terror, and the complex relationship between terror and states.
+Analyzes terror and terrorism both historically and contemporaneously through study of the political psychology of terrorists and terrorist groups, the tactics of terror, and the complex relationship between terror and states.
 Special attention paid to the motivations for terror and the effect of religion on terrorism as a political strategy.